DFtorres1/Blossom-project/README.md

 ## Documentation

-Watch the documentation at `localhost:3000`
+Watch the GraphQL documentation at `localhost:3000` Watch the Swagger documentation at `localhost:3000/api-docs/`

 ## Notes